 Applicants must be:

-A new business owner at the identified address, locating or expanding a commercial business into an existing building, within the South Thornton Development Area (if Certificate of Occupancy has been issued, it must have been issued within 6 months of the date you submit your completed application and business plan.
+A new business owner at the identified address, locating or expanding a commercial business into an existing building, within the South Thornton Development Area.

 If business is subleasing space in a building, the maximum grant is $5,000.